Unveiling the Power of Internationalization and Localization in Flutter

 The initial step in internationalizing a Flutter app is to make it language-agnostic.
 Internationalization involves segregating all translatable text strings and user interface elements from the app’s source code.
 Rather than hard-coding these strings directly into the code, developers employ Flutter’s localization libraries and tools to store them separately.
 This approach renders the app independent of any particular language, facilitating effortless translation without modifying the source code.

-For instance, consider the following code snippet that demonstrates the extraction of translatable strings from the source code into localization files:
+For instance, consider the following code snippet that demonstrates the extraction of translatable strings from the source code into localization files for app localization flutter:

 Fig 2.
 Internationalizing the App